How would you define organizational culture? I’m finding it’s an increasingly important question.

 I’ll concede now, I’m not an expert but I’m a practitioner and a survivor.
 I’ve written vision statements in attempts to shape culture, and I’ve been stymied by mandates from above that were rendered impossible by the forces of culture.
 At one time or another, we’ve all worn cultural handcuffs.

 Series Framing.
-In the weeks ahead, I’ll post on the many aspects of culture using this outline.
+I’ve continued to post on the many aspects of culture using this outline, with key entries posted.

 - Org Culture: Dimensions. (ref: Schein) 1/25/10